Gonzalo Castellot Madrazo: Colima

 In the 1980s, Castellot moved to the state of Colima, where he contributed to the development of media in the state.
 In January 1980, Castellot and José de Jesús Partida Villanueva launched a new Televisa station, XHCC-TV channel 5.
 In November 1984, XHCC began offering regular local programs.

-In 1993, Castellot brought the first FM station to Colima City when XHCC-FM "Volcán FM" was launched; the station was sold to Grupo Imagen in 2008.
+In 1993, Castellot brought the first FM station to the city of Colima when XHCC-FM "Volcán FM" was launched; the station was sold to Grupo Imagen in 2006.
 Also in the 1990s, he began serving on various organizations relating to broadcasting, including as president of Promosat de México, from 1997 until his death.
 He also was the president of the state chapter of the National Radio and Television Chamber (CIRT) in 2004.

 Castellot was recognized by major broadcasting organizations for his lengthy career.
-In 2000, he was presented with the Golden Microphone Award by the National Announcers' Association and with the Premio Antena, awarded by the national CIRT.
-In 2010, the Mayor of Colima City, José Ignacio Peralta Sánchez, honored him for his 60 years of service to the industry.
+In 2000, he was presented with the Golden Microphone Award by the National Announcers' Association and with the Premio Antena, awarded by the CIRT.
+In 2010, the Mayor of Colima, José Ignacio Peralta Sánchez, honored him for his 60 years of service to the industry.

 Toward the end of his life, Castellot continued to host the radio programs "Colima Hoy" (Colima Today) and "El Compositor y Su Música" (The Composer and Their Music); he also wrote a book, Mis memorias a casi un siglo de la radio en México ("My Memories of Almost a Century of Radio in Mexico").

 Castellot died in Colima on August 6, 2011, of cardiorespiratory failure after a long illness.
 He was survived by his wife Laura and children and grandchildren.